-We are called auction junkies, buyers and sellers of antiques and collectables.
+We are called auction junkies, buyers, and sellers of antiques and collectibles, barn finds connoisseurs.
 I’m always looking, with my head turning this way and that.
 My neck gets sore just thinking about it, but, “We all have seen that type of person,” these people never sit still.
 “THAT’S ME”.
-And being that type of a person, it sure comes in handy when you’re looking for things to buy and trust me we find things in the most unexpected places.
+And being that type of a person, it sure comes in handy when you’re looking for things to …purchase.
+Trust me we find these “Barn find” I call them in the most unexpected places.

 Take for example —